07 August 2023

 I have been working in financial services for a long time, and in private markets since 1997.
 It used to be the case that I was the only female in the room – but I am seeing more women now getting into private markets.
 Despite this progress at a junior level, real diversity is lacking at more senior levels.
 This suggests a retention problem.
 Firms may hire women but struggle to keep them, and this means an entire generation hasn’t progressed through yet.

 There was, and to an extent still is, great difficulty in being female in this industry.
-When I talk to my younger female colleagues, they can’t recognize some of the comments I’ve had to deal with.
+When I talk to my younger female colleagues, they can’t recognise some of the comments I’ve had to deal with.
 This is because there has been progress and, sitting here as a ‘woman of influence’, I am excited to be at Mercer where there are many senior female figures.
 This is quite unique in the industry.

 There is still a long way to go, however.
 The financial services industry is still behind regarding DEI, with the situation even worse in private markets.
 Do I expect it will be fully equal in my lifetime?
 No.

 Change is happening but the issue of retention remains.
 Firms should work harder to retain their best women.
 For instance, how can we give women a route back into work after maternity leave?
 What else can be done to help encourage the sharing of childcare?
 Importantly, this extends beyond gender to all areas of DEI.
 Mercer is ahead of the curve, but the industry is not there yet.
 It is on the right track – it just needs to keep going and accelerate.

 I am proud of my recent achievement and flattered to be put forward by my peers, but it would be nice if it was just a private equity award.
 One day I hope we don’t need to have a separate list for women, or other minorities in the industry.

 Rhonda was recognised as a Woman of Influence in Private Markets, an annual list by financial publisher PEI Group to highlight women demonstrating excellence in private funds.